openworm/org.geppetto.docs/source/usinggeppetto.rst

 Within the console, the Tab button assists with entering commands.
 Tab once, to autocomplete the current word of the command.
 Tab twice, to show all the options available.
+If autocompletion detected a command with parameters, it will autocomplete the command and place the cursor in between the parentheses where the variables are located.

 G object commands
 -----------------